-- After the dog arrives from Europe, the dogs and handlers complete a rigorous course of training which lasts approximately eight weeks.
+- After the dog arrives from Europe, the dogs and handlers complete a rigorous course of training which lasts approximately ten weeks.

 - Once the teams are in service, they must train daily to maintain their skills and then train twice monthly as a group.

-- Each dog costs about $15,000.00 and are purchased with asset forfeiture funds (money that has been seized from suspects engaged in drug trafficking).
+- Each dog costs about $15,000.00, which includes the initial training.
+Some of the dogs are purchased with asset forfeiture funds (money that has been seized from suspects engaged in drug trafficking).

 - Generally, the dog teams work together for about six years.